Analysis: Wall Street cheers U.S. election removing major tax-hike threat

 “The markets are taking comfort from the fact that there likely won’t be a significant tax increase any time soon,” said Troy Gayeski, co-chief investment officer of hedge fund investment firm SkyBridge Capital.

 Shares of private equity firms, whose performance fees would have sustained a big tax hit were Biden to have his way, soared on the early voting results.
-Blackstone Group Inc BX.N, KKR & Co Inc KKR.N and Carlyle Group Inc CG.O shares jumped 7.1%, 7.4% and 4.2%, respectively.
+Blackstone Group Inc, KKR & Co Inc and Carlyle Group Inc shares jumped 7.1%, 7.4% and 4.2%, respectively.
 Other fund managers, including hedge funds and venture capital firms, also expressed relief.

 “Regardless of the outcome for president, fears of a blue wave and the potential for a sweeping overhaul for private equity regulation are likely stemmed with the Republican Party likely maintaining control of the Senate,” Jefferies analysts wrote in a note on Wednesday.

-Shares of large mutual fund managers such as BlackRock Inc BLK.N and T. Rowe Price Group Inc TROW.O, whose business would also have a taken a hit from a capital gains tax hike, also rallied.
+Shares of large mutual fund managers such as BlackRock Inc and T. Rowe Price Group Inc, whose business would also have a taken a hit from a capital gains tax hike, also rallied.

 “Even if Biden wins the presidency, it will be much more difficult for him to pass his proposed tax increases and the market clearly likes that,” said Bolvin Wealth Management Group President Gina Bolvin.
 “Markets like gridlock because a divided government takes out extremes.”